Background

 Long-term outcomes:

-Endothermal ablation techniques (EVLA and RFA) demonstrate durable anatomic closure rates of 85–95% at 3–5 years.
+Endothermal ablation techniques, including endovenous laser ablation (EVLA) and radiofrequency ablation (RFA), demonstrate durable anatomic closure rates of 85โ95% at 3โ5 years.
 Success rates depend on device selection, energy delivery parameters, operator experience, and vein diameter.
-Contemporary meta-analyses and randomized trials confirm sustained clinical improvement with low recurrence rates [10],[11].
+Contemporary meta-analyses and randomized trials confirm sustained clinical improvement with low recurrence rates, although specific patterns of recurrent varicose veins after surgery (REVAS) vary depending on the primary intervention modality [11],(Brittenden 2014),(Kavallieros 2026).

 Interventional (Deep Venous System)